krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 ####  You have a fleet of hundreds of EC2 instances.
 If there are problems with AWS managed items like Physical host, network connectivity to host, and system power, how would you be able to track it?

 System status check would identify AWS infrastructure related issues.
 Instance status check would also fail if a system status check fails.
 So, either one can be used

+#### ou need to allow remote SSH login to the private EC2 instances from the on-premises network.

+Using the Session Manager (part of the system manager service), authorized employees can log in to their EC2 instances using IAM credentials.
+Session Manager does not use SSH or RDP ports.
+Bastion Host is another option – however, this requires additional servers, and you need to keep the SSH port open
+- Configure a bastion host within your VPC that can be accessed from your on-premises network, then use that bastion host to connect to the private EC2 instances via SSH
+- AWS Session Manager allows remote SSH login to private EC2 instances from an on-premises network, as it establishes a secure tunnel through the AWS infrastructure without requiring any open inbound ports on the EC2 instance or a public IP address, making it ideal for accessing private instances within a VPC; you only need the SSM Agent installed on the EC2 instance and appropriate IAM permissions to connect

+#### When you recover an EC2 instance using CloudWatch Alarm, what happens to the instance?

+When an instance is recovered using CloudWatch Alarm Action, a recovered instance is identical to the original instance, including its: Instance ID Public, private, and Elastic IP addresses Instance metadata Placement group Attached EBS volumes Availability Zone

 ## Elastic Load Balancing and Auto Scaling <a id="AutoScaling"></a>